heet9022/Ye-Kiski-Tasweer-Hai/README.md

+## About

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Image Classification model trained using a resnet34 cnn pretrained on imagenet dataset.
+<b>Image Classification model</b> trained using a resnet34 CNN pretrained on imagenet dataset.
 Applied transfer learning, regularization, progressive resizing and data augmentation to achieve a 94%+ accuracy.Model deployed via flask.

 Backend via nodejs.
 Implemented web-sockets with 2 servers on the backend for retraining the data and reducing latency.